 Pasture to Produce started one month after COVID-19 restrictions hit the United States.
 Lance King had a vision (divinely delivered); he saw produce growing in the field just beyond the church.
 The produce would grow and be delivered to area food pantries.
 A team was formed.
 Many people in the Earlysville community loved the idea and many wanted to get involved.

 Next: You Plan It

-The Earlysville Pasture to Produce team was made up local famers and community leaders.
+The Earlysville Pasture to Produce team was made up of local famers and community leaders.
 The team met a few times before approaching the church for the initial funds needed.
-The P to P team evaluated the need for enough sun exposure for the crops, safe access to the field, water access for the crops, and cost of materials including seeds, irrigation, and fencing.
+The P to P team evaluated the need for enough sun exposure for the crops, safe access to the field, water access for the crops, and the cost of materials including seeds, irrigation, and fencing.
 One of our experienced farmers came up with the layout and output possibilities.
 Click here to see his plans.

 Step 1-Set Your Team

 Finding and putting together a good team is a very important step in the making of a garden.
-A good team needs to have people who are experienced in gardening and a someone folks who could act as volunteer communicators.
+A good team needs to have people who are experienced in gardening and some folks who could act as volunteer communicators.
 A non-profit communicator is key too.
 This person will have an initial list of contacts from his non-profit who would be able to help you with the needs for your garden.
 An example of a non-profit helping your team is they can reach out to other non-profits for volunteers, to help procure equipment and solicit financial donations.

 Step 2-Find Local Food Pantries

 Before you continue planning, make sure you have local food pantries willing to take the produce.
 It was important to know before we broke ground if we would have an avenue for distribution of the fresh produce to come in the harvest months ahead.
 Click here to go to the local food bank page.